As an Amazon Associate we earn from qualifying purchases.

 - They can cost 4 times what a normal pear cost.
-We try to make our recipes budget-friendly, so using Asian pears will increase the overall spend on this dish.
+I try to make my recipes budget-friendly, so using Asian pears will increase the overall spend on this dish.

 - They are best enjoyed cold and fresh, rather than warm.